protocolbuffers/protocolbuffers.github.io/content/reference/cpp/api-docs/google.protobuf.descriptor.pb.md

   extensions 1000 to max;
 }

-// A message representing a option the parser does not recognize.
+// A message representing an option the parser does not recognize.
 This only
 // appears in options protos created by the compiler::Parser class.
 // DescriptorPool resolves these when building Descriptor objects.
 Therefore,
 // options protos in descriptor objects (e.g. returned by Descriptor::options(),